plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ![Untitled](/img/devvortex_img/Untitled%202.png)

-We can also run through some commands to upgrade the dumb shell session to a `tty` - this is more convenience than anything, but will allow us to (amongst other things) hit `<C-c` to send a `SIGINT` to the remote shell, as opposed to just accidentally interrupting our local `netcat` session.
+To improve our shell interaction, we can execute a series of commands to upgrade from a basic shell session to a fully interactive tty terminal - this is more convenience than anything, but it allows us to, for example, hit `<C-c>` to send `SIGINT` to a process on the remote machine (rather than `SIGINT`ing our local netcat process).

+In this instance, we can use a few tricks to achieve this:

-- There is an available `python3` binary, so we can spawn a `pty` (pseudo-teletype) with python's built-in `pty` module (`python3 -c 'import pty; pty.spawn("/bin/bash")`)
+- as there is an available `python3` binary, so we can spawn a `pty` (pseudo-teletype) with python's built-in `pty` module (the `python3 -c 'import pty; pty.spawn("/bin/bash")` command),
-- We can then upgrade the python-invoked `pty` to a fully interactive `tty` by copying over some of our terminal environment.
+- we can then upgrade the python-invoked `pty` to a fully interactive `tty` by copying over some of our terminal environment.

 The following output is a little bit messy, but we essentially send the raw stdin data directly to the remote session: